Keto Chinese Food – 6 Low-Carb Strategies + Menu Items

 At 45 grams of net carbs for each cup of rice, this is one side that's a total no-no on the keto diet.

-If you're looking for the perfect keto Chinese food side to compliment your meal, look no further than steamed veggies!
+If you're looking for the perfect keto Chinese food side to complement your meal, look no further than steamed veggies!

 Though they may not appear on the menu, your server may be able to hook you up if you ask.
 Just double-check that those veggies don't come with a surprise sauce!